intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 from being modified or seen by parties other than the protocol participants.
-Encrypting and authenticating communication (in HTTP, in DNS, and more) is therefore a prerequisite for user privacy by ensuring that information about user identity and activity cannot be read by passively observing traffic and therefore giving the ccontrol of its data back to the user.
+Encrypting and authenticating communication (in HTTP, in DNS, and more) is therefore a prerequisite for user privacy by ensuring that information about user identity and activity cannot be read by passively observing traffic and therefore giving the control of its data back to the user.

-However, this is not sufficient to ensure good or the best possibl user privacy.
+However, this is not sufficient to ensure good or the best possible user privacy.
 Another aspect of privacy has come into focus: preventing protocol participants from being exposed to unnecessary data or metadata.
 Some examples of this include: